 - Close longitudinal care with residents and the faculty's own patients from the Family Health Center

-- Chief also receives one-on-one teaching from faculty
+- Chief also receives one-on-one supervision and teaching from faculty

-- Residents follow their own nursing home patients who are admitted to the hospital
+- Residents are able to follow their own nursing home patients who are admitted to the hospital

 - Same benefits as teaching service with respect to geographic teaching, close communication, and long-standing relationships with staff and consultants